Customize Consent Preferences

 ETIAS – What is it and how it will affect travel to, from and within Europe?

-Deadline approaching – if you’re a citizen of a country that currently doesn’t need a visa to visit the Schengen area, then things are about to change; soon you’ll need to apply for ETIAS travel authorisation to enter Europe.
+Deadline approaching – if you’re a citizen of a country that currently doesn’t need a visa to visit the Schengen area, then be preapred for changes; soon you’ll need to apply for ETIAS travel authorisation to enter Europe.

-Now scheduled to be fully operational by November 2023, ETIAS is the European Travel Information and Authorisation System, an IT system aimed at improving the security and efficiency of travelling into and around the EU/Schengen area.
+Now scheduled to be fully operational in 2025, ETIAS is the European Travel Information and Authorisation System, an IT system aimed at improving the security and efficiency of travelling into and around the EU/Schengen area.

 Which countries will require ETIAS for entry?